 The main part of the hike takes you up a well marked trail to just below the Old Man of Storr rock, as you can see in the above photo.
 Don’t make the mistake that we did of trying to climb the short but steep trail of dirt and unsteady rocks just under the Old Man (you can see it to the left of the people behind my husband and kids).
 Instead, take the flatter trails that weave around.
 You’ll eventually get above the rocks for views like this:

-You can continue up to the main viewing point on top of a small cliff.
+You can continue up to the main viewing point on top of a ledge.
 One of my regrets from the trip is that we didn’t make it that far — it started to rain just a bit, and I didn’t want the trails to get slippery.

 Tips for hiking the Old Man of Storr with kids: Wear good shoes that can get muddy.
 Dress in layers– you’ll likely get warm climbing but may need some protection from the wind once you’re up higher.
 The hike isn’t terribly long but is strenuous, so try to have your hands free and bring only a small bottle of water that could be stashed in a pocket.
 Once you reach the top, there are many trails that lead through the rocks, so you can extend your hike depending on how much time and energy you have.